Bushfigure/D-ONE/README.md

 # Dexolaret.xyz

-* The journey so far...
-Data helps you understand and improve business processes so you can reduce wasted money and time.
+* Dexolaret educates individuals on effectively using the data analytics tools they possess to tackle real-world challenges they encounter in their workplaces.
-* Dexcolaret helps individuals realize that the tools they have can be effectively used to tackle the challenges they encounter in their workplaces.
+We will be presenting real-world case studies to individuals, regardless of the industry they are in, because we believe that everyone's experience is valuable.

 We will be presenting real-world case studies to individuals, regardless of the industry they are in.
 # Industries